snowdrop/jester/README.md

 ### Native

-The jCloud Quarkus extension is fully compatible with Native compilation.
+The Jester Quarkus extension is fully compatible with Native compilation.
 We can enable the native configuration using the recommended approach by Quarkus via the `native` Maven profile:

 ```xml
 <profile>